Carol Ross Barney: Biography

 In 1981, Barney started a solo practice in Chicago.
 Her college classmate, James Jankowski, FAIA, joined her from 1982-2005 and from 1984-2006 the firm was Ross Barney + Jankowski.
 Barney was awarded the 1983 Francis J. Plym Traveling Fellowship from the University of Illinois.
 The fellowship funded travel for research and allowed her to study the post war planning and rebuilding of European cities during 1983–84.

 In 2001, construction began for the new Oklahoma City Federal Building, with Barney chosen as the lead designer for the replacement building for the Oklahoma City Federal Building following the terrorist bombing in 1995.
 The new Oklahoma City Federal Building had the design objective to create a space that was secure but open to reflect the United States democracy.

 Barney has combined her own teaching with practice in 1976, when she taught at the University of Illinois Chicago.
 Since 1994, she has been adjunct Professor of Architecture at the Illinois Institute of Technology where she teaches a popular advanced design studio and serves on the College of Architecture Board of Overseers.

 Through her firm Ross Barney Architects, Carol has designed numerous projects for which she has received several accolades.
 In 2005, Carol was awarded the Thomas Jefferson Award from the AIA for her distinguished portfolio of public buildings.
 One of her most recent projects, the expansion of the Chicago Riverwalk, received over seven different awards, including the 2017 Blue Ribbon Award – Friends of the Chicago River.
 For this project, along with her extensive accomplishments, Carol was awarded the AIA Chicago Lifetime Achievement Award in 2017.

 Carol continues to oversee design projects through her firm, Ross Barney Architects.
-The scope of her work spans locally, regionally, and internationally with her buildings continued recognized for their dedication to innovation, sustainability, and overall improvement of the quality of life for those who live where her projects are located.